 While we have successfully added a significant online aspect to our Society, both in providing resources and in meetings and education opportunities, our physical home will always be our base and our "home away from home."

 Many options are possible for the layout and use of our new Library and Resource Centre.
-At the August members' meeting Alex Daw provided views of some other libraries to get us thinking.
+At the August Members' Meeting Alex Daw provided views of some other libraries to get us thinking.

 The New Premises team is well advanced in planning our move, which will take several months to do carefully, safely and with minimal disruption.

 The print library and TAG teams are well underway reviewing our physical collections and assessing them using the QFHS Collections Policy as a guide to relevance and significance.
-Some material may be deaccessioned following the QFHS policy, but, because we’ve been able to secure a larger-than-hoped-for building, such items are unlikely to be a significant proportion of our resources.
+Some material may be deaccessioned following the QFHS policy, but, because we have been able to secure a larger-than-hoped-for building, such items are unlikely to be a significant proportion of our resources.

 There is less space in the new building but more opportunity for efficient storage, such as the use of compactus for infrequently used resources or those to be digitised.

-A small team has been hard at work auditing, assessing and, largely, deaccessioning material stored in the QFHS storage shed.
+A small team has been hard at work auditing, assessing, and, largely, deaccessioning material stored in the QFHS storage shed.
 This was in the industrial estate adjoining our Gaythorne building and was very dusty, damp, and hot in summer.
 Materials stored there have not aged well.

 The shed contents have been assessed and, as appropriate, returned to the main premises, sold or given away, or disposed according to our deaccessioning policy.